BOOK lending in libraries has plunged by up to 84 per cent since Lewisham Council handed over control earlier this year, figures

 They conclude: “The service remains confident that the next year will see a significant improvement in delivery once the transformation of the service is fully embedded."

-Figures from June to October show a 94 per cent fall in visits to 2,331 and only 4,265 books issued - a 83 per cent drop compared to 2010, though June and July saw virtually no visitors, skewing the results.
+Figures from June to October show a 94 per cent fall in visits to 2,331 and only 4,265 books issued - a 83 per cent drop compared to 2010, though June and July saw virtually no visitors, skewing

 The library will be based in Age Exchange's new reminiscence centre when it is completed next October, but in the meantime, it is in the tiny Bakehouse building.